Gasterbuzzer/SuperCold/README.md

 ﻿# Superhot Cold Mod

-A small mod for Superhot which converts the color sceme to a blue version.
+A small mod for Superhot which converts the color scheme to a blue version.

 # How to Install: